airbr/ngchip-dialog-search/readme.md

 ### Summary / Background

-> An AngularJS/Angular Material project aiming to combine the ngMaterial directives [`md-dialog`](https://material.angularjs.org/latest/api/directive/mdDialog), [`md-chips`](https://material.angularjs.org/latest/api/directive/mdChips) and [`md-autocomplete`](https://material.angularjs.org/latest/api/directive/mdAutocomplete) to create a reasonably re-usable and performant UI module with the ability to:
+> a piece of angularJS code aiming to combine the ngMaterial directives [`md-dialog`](https://material.angularjs.org/latest/api/directive/mdDialog), [`md-chips`](https://material.angularjs.org/latest/api/directive/mdChips) and [`md-autocomplete`](https://material.angularjs.org/latest/api/directive/mdAutocomplete) to create a reasonably re-usable and performant UI module with the ability to:
 >
   * Open a `md-dialog` that contains the following interface in its own scope:
   * The ability to input text to search over a JSON Array and present autocomplete suggestions, simultaneously filter visible `md-chips` in the view based on the same searchtext